 Pursuant to the Arrangement between the PRC and Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion, dividends declared after January 1, 2008 and distributed to our Hong Kong subsidiaries by our PRC subsidiaries are subject to withholding tax at a rate of 5%, provided that our Hong Kong subsidiaries are deemed by the relevant PRC tax authorities to be "non-PRC resident enterprises" under the EIT Law and hold at least 25% of the equity interest of our PRC subsidiaries.
-The SAT promulgated the Notice on How to Understand and Determine the Beneficial Owners in Tax Agreement, or SAT Circular 601, which provides guidance for determining whether a resident of a jurisdiction with tax treaties with China is the "beneficial owner" of an item of income under PRC tax treaties and tax arrangements.
-According to SAT Circular 601, a beneficial owner generally must engage in substantive business activities.
+The SAT promulgated the Announcement on Issues concerning "Beneficial Owners" in Tax Treaties, or SAT Circular 9, which provides guidance for determining whether a resident of a jurisdiction with tax treaties with China is the "beneficial owner" of an item of income under PRC tax treaties and tax arrangements.
+According to SAT Circular 9, a beneficial owner generally must engage in substantive business activities.
 An agent or conduit company will not be regarded as a beneficial owner and, therefore, will not qualify for treaty benefits.
 A conduit company normally refers to a company that is set up for the purpose of avoiding or reducing taxes or transferring or accumulating profits.
-Although we may use our Hong Kong subsidiaries, namely TAL Holding Limited, Firstleap (HK) Limited and Yidu Technology Group Limited, as a platform to expand our business in the future, our Hong Kong subsidiaries currently do not engage in any substantive business activities and thus it is possible that our Hong Kong subsidiaries may not be regarded as "beneficial owners" for the purposes of SAT Circular 601 and the dividends they receive from our PRC subsidiaries would be subject to withholding tax at a rate of 10%.
+Although we may use our Hong Kong subsidiaries, namely TAL Holding Limited and Firstleap Education (HK) Limited, as a platform to expand our business in the future, our Hong Kong subsidiaries currently do not engage in any substantive business activities and thus it is possible that our Hong Kong subsidiaries may not be regarded as "beneficial owners" for the purposes of SAT Circular 9 and the dividends they receive from our PRC subsidiaries would be subject to withholding tax at a rate of 10%.